munshkr/emscripten-fs-example/README.md

 # emscripten-example

-This is an example project for porting a command-line C program to a JavaScript library using Emscripten.

-* The program reads a file as input and writes another file as output.
+A simple example project for porting a command-line C program to a JavaScript library using Emscripten.
+Here, the program reads a file and writes its output to another file.

-* The JS lib should work both on Node and Browser
-* It should accept the input as a string parameter and return the output as string too.
+There is a [similar example](https://github.com/kripken/xml.js/), but instead of writing a *hacky wrapper* using `sed`, this one uses the `MODULARIZE` option together with `--pre-js` and `--post-js` wrappers to write input file and read output file.

 ## Dependencies